jentery/mdia200/index.md

 I will give you time during class to draft some responses to prompts / questions in your worksheets; however, you will need more time (between classes) to develop and refine your work, hence the recommended 3 to 5 hours per week.

+# Schedule

+Here's the schedule for the term.
+It's subject to change.
+In fact, I'm 98.37% certain there will be changes.
+I will use a Brightspace announcement to notify you at least two weeks in advance of those changes, and I will never use schedule changes to increase your workload (e.g., add an assignment or reading).

 # Policies

 Here are the policies for this course.
 If anything is unclear, ignorant, or mistaken, then please let me know.
 I'll correct it.